lopillo/my-valuecatcher-service/README.md

 It is a lightweight microservice used to capture and log deployment events from Jenkins during pipeline execution.

 🔍 What Does This App Do?
+g
 This MVP app exposes just one small API endpoint:

 Method Endpoint Purpose
-POST /api/ci-events Receives deployment status from Jenkins and logs it
+POST aS/api/ci-events Receives deployment status from Jenkins and logs it

 Example JSON payload sent from Jenkins: